FLAMEGPU/FLAMEGPU2-docs/src/guide/running-multiple-simulations/index.rst

 Distributed Ensembles via MPI
 -----------------------------

 For particularly expensive batch runs you may wish to distribute the workload across multiple nodes within a HPC cluster.
 This can be achieved via Message Passing Interface (MPI) support.
-This feature is supported by both the C++ and Python interfaces to FLAMEGPU, however is not available in pre-built binaries/packages/wheels and must be compiled from source as required.
+This feature is supported by both the C++ and Python interfaces to FLAMEGPU, however it is not available in pre-built binaries/packages/wheels and must be compiled from source as required.

-To enable MPI support FLAMEGPU should be compiled with the CMake flag ``FLAMEGPU_ENABLE_MPI``.
-When compiled with this flag :class:`CUDAEnsemble<flamegpu::CUDAEnsemble>` will use MPI by default.
+To enable MPI support FLAMEGPU should be configured with the CMake flag ``FLAMEGPU_ENABLE_MPI`` enabled.
+When compiled with this flag :class:`CUDAEnsemble<flamegpu::CUDAEnsemble>` will use MPI.
 The ``mpi`` member of the :class:`CUDAEnsemble::EnsembleConfig<flamegpu::CUDAEnsemble::EnsembleConfig>` which will be set ``true`` if MPI support was enabled at compile time.

 It is not necessary to use a CUDA aware MPI library, as `CUDAEnsemble<flamegpu::CUDAEnsemble>` will make use of all available GPUs by default using the it's existing multi-gpu support (as opposed to GPU direct MPI comms).
-Hence it's only necessary to launch 1 process per node, although multiple CPU threads are still recommended (e.g. a minimum of ``N+1``, where ``N`` is the number of GPUs in the node).
+Hence it's only necessary to launch 1 process per node, although requesting multiple CPU cores in a HPC environment are still recommended (e.g. a minimum of ``N+1``, where ``N`` is the number of GPUs in the node).

+If more than one MPI process is launched per node, the available GPUs will be load-balanced across the MPI ranks.
+If more MPI processes are launched per node than there are GPUs available, a warning will be issued as the additional MPI ranks will not participate in execution of the ensemble as they are unnecessary.

 .. note::